Value Propositions | 6 Great Examples and 3 Common Mistakes

 By Casey NewmanFeb 17 /2021

 A value proposition is a statement that answers the ‘why’ someone should do business with you.
-It should convince a potential customer why your service or product will be of more value to them than similar offerings from your competition.
+It should convince a potential customer why your service or product will be of more value to them than similar offerings from your competition by highlighting your company's competitive advantage.
 You know why your company is great, but do your potential customers know what sets your brand apart?

 A good value proposition can give you an advantage over your competitors and is often what your prospects use to evaluate you.
-And for many consumers, your value proposition is the first thing they encounter when exploring your brand, through some digital marketing channel.
+And for many consumers, your value proposition is the first thing they encounter when exploring your brand.
 So, having a clear, concise value proposition is more important than ever.
 (Consider this: You’ve got less than a minute to capture a site visitor’s attention.)

 When creating a value proposition, it’s important to identify all the benefits your product or services offer.
 Describing what makes these benefits valuable in a quickly digestible way for the reader will help your value proposition make an impression.
 It’s also critical to identify your customer’s main problem your value proposition helps solve.
 By connecting this value to your buyer’s challenges your value proposition will become more clear.
 This is what helps differentiate your brand as the best provider of this product or service.